 I have compiled a handy calendar to give you some ideas on when to “book your very own bliss” for Moon Glow at Rio.

-Remember as “super” as a Supermoon is, a full moon is also a remarkable sight especially when it casts its light on the Kaweah River.
+Remember as “super” as a Supermoon is, a full moon is also a remarkable sight especially when it casts its silver light on the Kaweah River.
 Plus our magical Moon preforms its monthly grand illumination once a month all year long giving you a number of chances to enjoy the show!
 (BTW--all phases of our celestial partner are glorious in their own special way.)
-Hope to see you there!
+Here's your Moon Glow Events calendar:

 Did you know each full moon is very unique?
 All full moons have special names and special attributions.
 Different Native American nations, pre-Christian Anglo-Saxons and even English monks have handed down these special names for centuries.
 It’s a tradition that stems from the ancient practice of marking the passage of time and change of seasons by identifying lunar changes.